Rmaish: Economy

 Agricultural cultivation in Rmaish includes the growing of tobacco and olives.

 Planting tobacco started in Rmaish halfway through the 18th century due to several natural factors: vast agricultural land, availability of irrigation water and farmers.

 In 1883, the Ottoman government granted the right to monopolize the tobacco to the Regie Company.
 Rmaish residents did not abide by this resolution, which prompted the government to send a detachment of the army to end this situation.
 It ended after 8 days by the people of Rmaish agreeing on the decision.

-Archaeology
+Archeology

 Around Rmaish there are few mountains that were occupied by different people through the history, which still have some remains today.
 The people who lived in these mountains are the Romans and Muslims.
 The most important mountains are:

 Katamoun The Romans lived in Katamoun around 2,000 years ago and transformed it to a military post where they built a fortress to protect their country.
 Until today some remains of the fortress can still be seen in the form of a 50mx50m fence.

 Koura was occupied by the Romans and the Muslims who stayed there until the end of 1838 when they left because of an earthquake that hit the area.
 The ruins in that mountain are still standing till today.

 Some other ruins in the form of old cemeteries found in different parts of the village which are believed to go back to the 4th century BC.